pratimaghale/MyBallot/README.md

 # MyBallot
 A simple Alexa skill that tells users their upcoming elections, polling stations and candidates.

-Used AlexaSkillsKit (Python) and Google Civics API.
+Uses AlexaSkillsKit (Python) and Google Civics API.